marikae23/JavaScript/README.md

 # JavaScript

 JavaScript is the world's most popular programming language.
-It is used for both front-end and back-end development, JavaScript is **not** Java.
+It is used for both front-end and back-end development, JavaScript is **not** Java. ㅇㅁㅇ

 <details>